Jehxon/MorseTrainer/README.md

-# MorseTrainer
+# morse_trainer
-This is a python program to help one to learn morse letters.
-It is a mini-game that plays audio morse letters, and wait for the user to guess what letter the sound corresponds to.
-The user has 3 attempts.

-It allows the user to choose between to modes :
-* #### Infinity mode :
-This mode plays letters in a completely random way, and doesn't have an end.
-It can be stopped by typing "stop" instead of an answer.
-* #### Elimination mode :
-In this mode, correctly guessed letters won't be played again.
-The program then ends when there is no letters left.
+A little (probably terrible) application to learn morse code.

+## Getting Started

+You can find the apk for android in the 'apk' folder.
+If you download it, you need to authorize the installation of applications from "unknown" sources.

-## Installation
+## Description

-This requires the SoX package to be installed.
-It can be installed on Linux with `sudo apt-get install sox`.
-This is a simple python script.
-Launch it directly in a console with python 3.
+The application offers several modes :
+* ***Learning mode :*** In this mode you can find all letters in the alphabet, with the corresponding morse code.
+You can click on a letter to hear it played.
+* ***Decode letter mode :*** Listen to morse code and chose what is the letter (TODO)
+* ***Encode letter mode :*** Find the code for a letter (TODO)
+* ***Decode word mode :*** Listen to a full word in morse code and write the word (TODO)
+* Other ideas are coming !
+Stay tuned :)